University of Louisville: As a public municipal university: 1846–1969

-In 1846, the Kentucky legislature combined the Louisville Medical Institute, the Louisville Collegiate Institution, and a newly created law school into the University of Louisville, on a campus just east of Downtown Louisville.
-The LCI folded soon afterwards.
-The university experienced rapid growth in the 20th century, adding new schools in the liberal arts (1907), graduate studies (1915), dentistry (1918), engineering (1925), music (1932) and social work (1936).
+In 1846, the Kentucky legislature combined the Louisville Medical Institute, Louisville College, and a newly created law school into the University of Louisville, on a campus just west of Downtown Louisville.
+As they still maintained separate finances, Louisville College folded soon afterwards.
+The university experienced rapid growth in the first half of the 20th century, adding new schools in the liberal arts (1907), graduate studies (1915), dentistry (1918), engineering (1925), music (1932), and social work (1936).

 In 1923, the school purchased what is today the Belknap Campus, where it moved its liberal arts programs and law school, with the medical school remaining downtown.
 The school had attempted to purchase a campus donated by the Belknap family in The Highlands area in 1917 (where Bellarmine University is currently located), but a citywide tax increase to pay for it was voted down.
 The Belknap Campus was named after the family for their efforts.
 In 1926, the building that would later be dedicated as Grawemeyer Hall, was built.

 In 1931, the university established the Louisville Municipal College for Negroes on the former campus of Simmons University (now Simmons College of Kentucky), as a compromise plan to desegregation.
 As a part of the university, the school had an equal standing with the school's other colleges.
 It was dissolved in 1951 when the university desegregated.

 During World War II, Louisville was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-In the second half of the 20th century, schools were opened for business (1953), education (1968), and justice administration (1969).
+In the 1950s and 60s, the university's remaining years independent of the state system, schools were opened for business (1953), education (1968), and justice administration (1969).